 Here’s the bad news.
 Just because you’re logging in the miles regularly and not feasting on junk food doesn’t mean the extra pounds will fall off you.

-The fact is, there are many things that could tip the scale in the other way that you should be aware of.
+The fact is, there are many things that could make it harder for you lose belly fat that you should be aware of.

 Don’t Lose Hope